ktf/vim-alice/README.md

 - Compile development packages which have been checked out in development mode by using `:make`
-- Have instant feedback on compilation
+- Have instant feedback on compilation (requires [Syntastic](https://github.com/scrooloose/syntastic))
-- Define new development packages (by default it defines AliRoot, AliPhysics and O2)
+- Define new development packages (by default it defines AliRoot, AliPhysics, ROOT, FairRoot and O2).

 # How to install